flutter/website/src/docs/development/platform-integration/platform-views.md

   Certain platform interactions such as keyboard handling, and accessibility features might not work.

-* Hybrid composition requires Flutter 1.22.
+* Hybrid composition requires Flutter 1.22 ([version 1.22.2](https://github.com/flutter/flutter/wiki/Hotfixes-to-the-Stable-Channel#1222--october-16-2020) is recommended).
 This mode appends the native `android.view.View` to the view hierarchy.
 Therefore, keyboard handling, and accessibility work out of the box.
 Prior to Android 10, this mode may significantly reduce the frame throughput (FPS) of the